NBKRedSpy/CardSurvival-Localization/README.md

 * Run the tool, pointing to the mod's folder.
 	* Example:  `CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-39-1679945367\`
-	* If there are errors, there will be a file named SimpEn_Errors.txt.
+	* The app will create a SimpEn.csv file in the current working directory.
+If there are errors, there will be a file named SimpEn_Errors.txt.
 * Translate the SimpEnv.csv output file manually or with a translator such as translate.google.com or DeepL.com.
 	* Put the text translated from the third column into the second column.
 * Fix any errors listed in the SimpEn_Errors.txt file.